StuntsPT/4Pipe4/README.md

 ```

-usage: "4Pipe4 [-h] -i sff_file -o basefile [-c configfile] [-n [RUN_LIST]]"
+usage: 4Pipe4 [-h] -i sff_file -o basefile [-c configfile] [-s [RUN_LIST]]

+optional arguments:
   -h, --help     show this help message and exit
   -i sff_file    Provide the full path to your target sff file
   -o basefile    Provide the full path to your results directory, plus the name you want to give your results
   -c configfile  Provide the full path to your configuration file.
-If none is provided, the program will look
-                 in the current working directory and  then in ~/.config/4Pipe4rc (in this order) for one.
-If
-                 none is found the  program will stop
+If none is provided, the program will look in the current working directory and  then in ~/.config/4Pipe4rc (in this order) for one.
+If none is found the  program will stop
-  -n [RUN_LIST]  Pleave specify the numbers corresponding to the pipeline steps that will be run.
-The string
-                 after "-n" must be given inside quotation marks, and numbers can be joined together or separated
-                 by any symbol.
-The numbers are the pipeline steps the should be run.
-This is an optional argument.
+  -s [RUN_LIST]  Specify the numbers corresponding to the pipeline steps that will be run.
+The string after -s must be given inside quotation marks, and numbers can be joined together or separated by any symbol.
+The numbers are the pipeline steps that should be run.
+This is an optional argument and it's omission will run all steps by default'.
-                 This is an optional argument.
 The numbers, from 1 to 9 represent the following steps:
                         1 - SFF extraction
                         2 - SeqClean
                         3 - Mira